techscriptures/code-meet-up-gambia/README.md

 **This repo will be updated as we move on, please make sure to check back once a while.**

 ## How to get started
-To started, fork this repo and commit to the [Log](log.md) weekly.
+To get started, fork this repo and commit to the [Log](log.md) weekly.
 Once your fork the repo you can update the log.md file with your own content/details

 ## Rules
 * You will log your weekly progress in the log file and push the log to GitHub at the end of every week.